Thank you for subscribing!

 Paris' Notre-Dame Cathedral Sets a Reopening Date

-The world-famous Notre-Dame de Paris will reopen to visitors a little less than 6 years after a devastating conflagration decimated the structure and shocked the world.
+The world-famous Notre-Dame de Paris will reopen to visitors more than 5 years after a devastating conflagration decimated the structure and shocked the world.

 The cathedral, which first began construction in 1163, will welcome tourists again in December 2024, a little late to greet the Summer Olympic Games in Paris, but in time to meet the bold deadline set by French President Emmanuel Macron in the immediate aftermath of the April 2019 fire.